santisoler/adventofcode-2024/README.md

 when I felt stuck.

-I think this repo is a way of showing that we can still have a modern development environment (Neovim + LSP + autocompletion + Telescope
+I think this repo is a way of showing that we can still have a modern development environment
-+ Treesitter, etc) using old hardware and the right choice of software that minimizes the computational load required to run them.
+(Neovim + LSP + autocompletion + Telescope Treesitter, etc)
+using old hardware and the right choice of software that minimizes the computational load required to run them.
-We can still achieve modern computational tasks through [**frugal computing**][frugal] ([Wim Vanderbauwhede, 2023][vanderbauwhede2023], [Low carbon and sustainable computing][low-carbon-computing]).
+We can still achieve modern computational tasks through **frugal computing** ([Wim Vanderbauwhede, 2023][vanderbauwhede2023], [Low carbon and sustainable computing][low-carbon-computing]).

 ### References